 What is the definition of alcohol addiction?

-Alcohol addiction – also known as alcoholism – is an addiction disease that can affect anyone, no matter age, gender or geographic location.
+Alcohol addiction – also known as alcoholism (or alcohol use disorder), is an addiction disease that can affect anyone, regardless of age, race, gender or location.

 - Personal relationships

 - Career and finances

 - Mental and physical health

 Over time, as a person’s drinking problem becomes harder to manage, the negative impact is often long-lasting, resulting in many complications (such as intense withdrawal symptoms when not using).

 All this can affect the rest of a person’s life, even if they eventually stop drinking.

 Therefore, receiving the right treatment for alcohol addiction (such as alcoholism treatment) as early as possible is crucial to combat the effects of alcohol.

 Some of the symptoms associated with substance use disorders such as alcohol addiction are incredibly noticeable.
 Unfortunately, alcoholism is an addiction that can quickly spiral out of control, causing significant harm to the addict and their family members.